ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/array/ArrayResize.md

 Resets an array to a specified minimum number of elements.

+This can improve performance, if used to size an array to its expected maximum.
+For more than 500 elements, use arrayResize immediately after using the ArrayNew BIF.

 ## Method Signature

 ```
 ArrayResize(array=[modifiablearray], size=[any])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|